fodorbalint/PathMaker/README.md

 <img src="References/0806.svg" width="23.8%"/>

 As of August 21, 2023 all 5x5 scenarios are successfully handled.
-Not once the line has to step back because of an impossible situation.
 The number of walkthroughs are 104.
 Improvements can be made to reduce computation time as many of the rules are not applicable at this size.
 With every aize, new rules will be added.

 To summarize, here are the things to consider on 5x5: